-Thank you to all the volunteers who made NanoDays 2014 a huge success!
-Watch for us in Spring 2015.
+Thank you to all the volunteers who have made NanoDays a huge success!
+Watch for us in Spring 2016

-Nanoscience, the study of extremely small particles, will be celebrated at Montana State University on Wednesday, April 2 as part of a nationwide week of public outreach.
-All events are free and will help kids and adults understand nanoscience in a fun and easy-to-understand format.
+Nanoscience, the study of extremely small particles, is celebrated at Montana State University as part of a nationwide week of public outreach.
+All events are free and help kids and adults understand nanoscience in a fun and easy-to-understand format.

 Nanoscientists work with particles and devices between one and 100 nanometers in size (the head of a pin is 1,000,000 nanometers across).
 Through nanoscience, scientists have developed disease-fighting drugs, computer components, transparent sunscreen, ultra-strong sports equipment and many other applications.

 At MSU, researchers are using nanoscience to develop targeted vaccines, magnetic materials for electronics, and catalysts for producing hydrogen.
 Nanoscience is an emerging field that blends chemistry, physics, engineering and other areas of science, and is one of the country's top research priorities.

 MSU NanoDays like science-tech playground (2014, by Sabrina Hayes, MSU)